BHADRESHVARIYA22/AXI-Protocol/About AXI.md

   - An interconnect component can be used to group together either:
     - a set of masters so that they appear as a single master interface
     - a set of slaves so that they appear as a single slave interface.

+**AXI Transaction**
+  - An AXI master initiates an AXI transaction to communicate with an AXI slave.
+Typically, the transaction requires information to be exchanged between the master and slave on multiple channels.
+The complete set of required information exchanges form the AXI transaction.

+**AXI Brust**
+  - In an AXI transaction, the payload data is transferred in a single burst, that can comprise multiple beats, or individual data transfers.

+**AXI Beat**
+  - An individual data transfer within an AXI burst.

+# 2. Signal Descriptions